+Sensor location problems consider how best to deploy limited measurement capacity on a network to learn an important network attribute.
+These problems parallel test deployment at a subset of nodes in PMS.
+For example, \citet{yang1998} and \citet{bianco1996} considered sensor locations on a traffic network for learning the origin-destination matrix governing the network.
+Origin-destination matrices indicate the traffic between any two nodes. \citet{yang1998} identified the sensor location subsets of a given size that minimized the worst-case error. \citet{bianco1996} determined lower and upper bounds on the minimal cost of sensor locations that ensure learning traffic flows.

 The rest of this paper is as follows.
-Section \ref{sec:samplingDesigns} describes essential elements of sampling plans in PMS and defines sampling plan utility.
-Section \ref{sec:designUtil} proposes methods of building and applying a loss for SFP-rate estimates that ties key regulatory objectives to sampling plan utility.
-Section \ref{sec:casestudy} uses these utility methods with a 2021 set of de-identified PMS data and details the application of utility to the generation of favorable sampling plans.
-Section \ref{sec:discussion} concludes with implementation guidelines and thoughts for improving the application of sampling plan utility in future work.
+Section \ref{sec:samplingDesigns} describes key elements of sampling plans in PMS and defines sampling plan utility.
+Section \ref{sec:designUtil} proposes methods of building and applying a loss for SFP-rate estimates that tie key regulatory objectives to sampling plan utility.
+Section \ref{sec:casestudy} uses these methods with a 2021 set of de-identified PMS data and demonstrates the application of utility to the generation of favorable sampling plans.
+Section \ref{sec:discussion} summarizes the advantages of plan utility.